soodaayush/canadian-computing-competition/README.md

 ## Challenges

-Designing clean and efficient solutions to solve complex problems.
+Designing clean and efficient solutions to solve complex problems, especially those that involve data structures and algorithms that take time to execute.

 ## The Repository